Data Integration Jobs

 Determines whether to retrieve session statistics and log messages. |

-Determines which operation is executed when the workflow is in a suspended status, as follows:
+Determines which operation is executed when the workflow is suspended, as follows:

 Defines the path and name of the workflow parameters file.
 Variable Name: %%INF-WORKFLOW_PARAMETERS_FILE |

-The following table describes Informatica Cloud Services Job attributes.
+The following table describes the Informatica Cloud Services job attributes.

 Attribute |